ibm-cloud-docs/EventStreams/messagehub010.md

 ## Message Hub plans
-{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Enterprise and Standard.
+{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Standard and Enterprise.

+* Choose the Standard plan if you want an economical public cloud service where you pay for what you use and share infrastructure with others.
 * Choose the Enterprise plan if data isolation, predictable performance, and being a single tenant are important considerations.
-* Choose the Standard plan if you want an economical public cloud service where you pay for what you use and share infrastructure with others.

 For more information, see [Choosing your plan](/docs/services/MessageHub/messagehub085.html).